The Surface Pro 9 is a great 2-in-1 laptop — if you get the right model | CNN Underscored

 A tried and true design (now with colors!)

 The Surface Pro 9 sticks to the same reliable design that made last year’s model our favorite 2-in-1 laptop.
-Its aluminum body feels sturdy yet lightweight, its flexible kickstand allows it to morph from a laptop to a nearly-flat drawing canvas in an instant, and for the first time, the tablet comes in a few fun colors.
-I won’t lie: I was bummed that my review unit came in the same old silver, because the new Sapphire blue and Forest green options look gorgeous in photos (the Graphite option is also back, if you prefer something darker).
-Considering that the new iPad Pros are still limited to shades of silver, I’m pleased to see the Surface Pro 9 offer a few options with more pop.
+Its aluminum body feels sturdy yet lightweight, its flexible kickstand allows it to morph from a laptop to a nearly-flat drawing canvas in an instant and for the first time, the tablet comes in a few fun colors.
+I won’t lie, I was bummed that my review unit came in the same old silver, because the new Sapphire and Forest options look gorgeous in photos (the Graphite option is also back, if you prefer something darker).
+Considering that the new iPads Pro are still limited to shades of silver, I’m pleased to see the Surface Pro 9 offer a few options with more pop.
 I’m also just a sucker for blue.

 I also like that the new Surface colors are complemented by a matching array of optional Signature Keyboards ($180 alone; $280 with a Slim Pen 2), so you can mix and match or create a clean, uniform look.
 And if you’re upgrading, most older Surface Pro keyboards will still work too.